Muhammad bin Dawud al-Zahiri: Youth and education

 Ibn Dawud was born in Baghdad in the year 255 according to the Islamic calendar, corresponding roughly to the year 868 according to the Gregorian calendar.
 By the age of seven, he had memorized the entire Qur'an by heart.
-By the age of ten, he was already an exemplary student in the fields of Arabic grammar, lexicography and Arabic literature under his teacher Niftawayh, himself a student of Ibn Dawud's father.
-In regard to the variant readings of the Qur'an, Ibn Dawud learned from Al-Duri, a student of Abu 'Amr ibn al-'Ala', one of the ten primary transmitters of the Qur'an.
+By the age of ten, he was already an exemplary student in the fields of Arabic grammar, lexicography, and Arabic literature under his teacher Niftawayh, himself a student of Ibn Dawud's father.
+Regarding the variant readings of the Qur'an, Ibn Dawud learned from Al-Duri, a student of Abu 'Amr ibn al-'Ala', one of the ten primary transmitters of the Qur'an.
 Ibn Dawud's classmate, Muhammad ibn Jarir al-Tabari, also learned the Qur'an from the same study circle in addition to having been a student of Ibn Dawud's father, suggesting a close relationship early on, despite their later rivalry.

 Ibn Dawud's relationship with his father was complex.
 As a child, Ibn Dawud was bullied by other children, being given the name "poor little sparrow."
-When he complained to his father about the nickname, his father insisted that names of people and things are predestined by God; there was no reason to analyze the meaning of names in order to know that they had been established.
+When he complained to his father about the nickname, his father insisted that names of people and things are predestined by God; there was no reason to analyze the meaning of names to know that they had been established.
 His father then actually affirmed the nickname given by the other children, emphasizing that all things occur according to divine will.
-While Ibn Dawud told his father that he was as mean as the other children were for laughing at his own son, it is not known if this episode continued to affect Ibn Dawud into adulthood, or if this was characteristic of the entire father-son relationship.
+While Ibn Dawud told his father that he was as mean as the other children were for laughing at his son, it is not known if this episode continued to affect Ibn Dawud into adulthood, or if this was characteristic of the entire father-son relationship.